Your June Horoscope Is Here — & You'll Feel Shapeshifter Energy

 AdvertisementADVERTISEMENT

-On June 6th at 4:42 a.m.
-GMT Venus enters Taurus, one of her favourite signs to luxuriate in.
+On June 6th at 2:42 p.m.
+AEST, Venus enters Taurus, one of her favourite signs to luxuriate in.
 For four weeks, we’re encouraged to indulge, but not recklessly.
 This is intentional pleasure.
 It’s the art of discernment in love, money, and self-worth.
 It’s learning that ease and joy don’t mean laziness; they’re signs of alignment.
 This transit is here to help us receive better, and stop settling for crumbs.
-Just three days later on June 8th at 10:58 p.m.
-GMT, Mercury, the planet of communication, enters Cancer, shifting us from logic-driven mindsets to more intuitive ones.
+Just three days later on June 9th at 8:58 a.m.
+AEST, Mercury, the planet of communication, enters Cancer, shifting us from logic-driven mindsets to more intuitive ones.
 Conversations deepen.
 Memories resurface.
 We start reading between the lines… sometimes a little too much.
 But if we ground ourselves emotionally, this can be one of the most connected mental resets of the year.

-Then comes the major celestial plot twist: Jupiter, the planet of luck and abundance, enters Cancer on June 9th at 9:02 p.m.
-GMT.
+Then comes the major celestial plot twist: Jupiter, the planet of luck and abundance, enters Cancer on June 10th at 7:02 a.m.
+AEST.
 This kicks oﬀ a 13-month cycle of emotional expansion.
 Jupiter in Gemini had us talking, tweeting, spinning our wheels.
 It was inspiring but often scattered.
 Now in Cancer, Jupiter wants us to feel before we act.
 It asks: does this need your energy?
 Does it nourish your soul or drain it?
 Less performing, more aligning.
 Less proving, more embodying.
 With Mercury and Jupiter both in Cancer, this month is one long check-in with our inner child and higher self.
 We’re remembering what “safe” and “home” really feel like.

-On June 11th at 3:44 a.m.
-GMT, we get the boost we didn’t know we needed: the Sagittarius Full Moon.
+On June 11th at 5:44 p.m.
+AEST, we get the boost we didn’t know we needed: the Sagittarius Full Moon.
 After April and May’s intensity, this full moon feels like a portal back into joy.
 It’s the “I’ve been through it, but I’m still here and still shining” moon.
 A “let me stop waiting for permission and just live” kind of moon.
 Big travel dreams, big career risks, big romantic leaps —this lunation encourages all of it.
 Let it remind you of who you are when you aren’t dimming your light.

 AdvertisementADVERTISEMENT

 But wait, there’s more!
-By June 15th at 2:36 p.m.
-GMT, reality checks in.
+By June 16th at 12:36 a.m.
+AEST, reality checks in.
 Jupiter in Cancer squares Saturn in Aries, and we may feel the growing pains of emotional maturity.
 You want to feel good — but are your habits aligned with that feeling?
 Saturn asks you to commit to your growth.
 Jupiter asks you to trust it’s possible.
 Together, they push you to be more honest about what’s working and what’s not.
-The vibe continues to ground when Mars enters Virgo on June 17th at 8:35 a.m.
-GMT.
+The vibe continues to ground when Mars enters Virgo on June 17th at 6:35 p.m.
+AEST.
 This shift favours methodical action, not impulsive chaos.
 Just watch for perfectionism or burnout.
 Rest is productive, too.

-We close the month with the Summer Solstice (in the Northern Hemisphere) on June 20th at 4:42 a.m.
-GMT, as the sun enters Cancer, followed by the New Moon in Cancer on June 25th at 10:31 a.m.
-GMT.
+We close the month with the Summer Solstice (in the Northern Hemisphere) on June 21st at 12:42 a.m.
+AEST, as the sun enters Cancer, followed by the New Moon in Cancer on June 25th at 8:31 p.m.
+AEST.
 This is a sacred time to reset.
 Let your intentions be rooted in care, softness, protection, and courage.
 Think long-term.
 Six months from now, when the Cancer Full Moon shines in January 2026, what do you want to have built?
 Nurture that vision now.

 AdvertisementADVERTISEMENT

-And just when things start feeling serious, Mercury enters Leo on June 26th at 7:09 a.m.
-GMT, encouraging us to speak with heart, act with flair, and reclaim our stage.
+And just when things start feeling serious, Mercury enters Leo on June 26th at 5:09 p.m.
+AEST, encouraging us to speak with heart, act with flair, and reclaim our stage.
 If June started oﬀ quiet and contemplative, it’s ending with main character energy.
 Let them know you’re still here — bolder, softer, and beyond ready for your next chapter.

 Read your horoscopes for your Sun and Rising signs for the most in-depth forecast.